bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+- A: A server will issue a JWT (JSON Web Token) in exchange for validated log in credentials so that the app can then provide proof that it is authenticated with that server.

 - [ ] What steps can you take in your web apps to keep your data secure?

+- A: Use protected routes so that only authenticated users can access certain components/services

 - [ ] Describe how web servers work.

+- A: A server is a computer that holds the code for a website/application.
+A server is also the program that controls that computer and governs       how the information is accessed and used.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+- A: C- Create: POST, R- Read: GET, U- Update: PUT, D- Delete: DELETE

 ## Project Set Up